15x acceleration, 6-8x less energy consumption, 10-15x TCO

 Divide by 100 database index search response time, multiply throughout by 17

-Searching strings of words in indexed document database is a massive well identified application.
+Searching strings of words in indexed document database is a massive and well identified application.
 Implementing such a workload on UPMEM PIM solution drastically leverages the thousands of DPU cores that can work in parallel for each request.

 Response time x100 faster